 Hot sleepers can shed layers at night and forego using a sleeping bag liner to keep the sweat away.

-Cold sleepers can plan ahead by packing wool base layers and planning to sleeping in a hat, gloves and jacket for extra warmth.
-Don’t forget a high quality sleeping bag liner either.
+Cold sleepers can plan ahead by packing wool base layers and planning to sleep in a hat, gloves, and jacket for extra warmth.
+Don’t forget a high-quality sleeping bag liner either.

 Sleeping Bag Weight